Azure-Samples/sample-mdw-serverless/README.md

 - power-bi
 ---

-# sample-mdw-serverless

-End to end sample of data processing to be viewed in pbi.
+# Modern Data Warehouse Sample using Azure Synapse Analytics and Power BI

+End-to-end sample of a serverless modern data warehouse data processing pipeline for Power BI visualization.
+This sample demonstrates how to build a scalable and efficient data pipeline using Azure Synapse Analytics, and how to visualize the results in Power BI.

 ## Use Case

-Contoso is an organization with multiple factories and multiple data models.
-Each factory upload data periodically to a storage account.
-Contoso is looking for cost-effective solution, which will be able to provide their analytical team a better view of the data.
+An organization with multiple factories and multiple data models is looking for a cost-effective solution that will provide their analytical team a cost-effective solution to analyse the data from all the factories.
+The factories periodically upload data into a storage account and the team is looking for an solution to analyse all this data from all the factories in a report.

-Contoso already developed a component named ControlBox, its capabilities (out of scope for this sample) are:

-- Authenticate and authorize factories.

-- Provide factories with SAS token, used by the factory to upload periodic data.

-- Register new file uploaded in the storage account in a control table.

-- Update the control table each time a file is processed.
+An organization with multiple factories and data models is looking for a cost-effective solution that will allow their analytical team to combine and analyze data from all the factories in a single report.
+The factories periodically upload data to a storage account, and the solution should be able to process this data and provide insights to the analytical team.

+The mechanism that authenticates the factories and allows them to upload data to the storage account, as well as the mechanism that controls which files have been processed, are out of scope for this sample.
+We recommend creating separate components for authentication and authorization, and for tracking the files to be processed.

-## Architecture
+## Architecture Diagram

-The following diagram illustrates the solution implemented by Contoso.
-It leverages serverless computing for data movement, cleansing, restructure and reporting.

 ![architecture](./images/art.png)

 ## Working with this sample

-As part of the sample we included bicep code, which will create the minimum required resources for it to run.
+As part of this sample, we have included Bicep code that will deploy the minimum required Azure resources for the sample to run.

 ### Prerequisites